On Identification of Optimal Dynamic Treatment Regimes with Proxies of Hidden Confounders: Discussion

 \section{Discussion}

 The current literature on estimating optimal dynamic treatment regimes in the presence of unmeasured confounding is sparse.
-We contribute to this literature by establishing identification assuming the existence of special proxy variables and solutions to certain integral equations.
-We provide closed-form solutions and empirical results in the categorical case.
-However, estimation and inference in the continuous case can be significantly more challenging, as it potentially involves solving ill-posed integral equations and is a promising avenue for future research.
+Although we establish identification when proxy variables are measured and completeness conditions are met, there are many promising avenues for future research.
+Estimation and inference in the fully general case where cardinalities of variables are unrestricted can be significantly more challenging, as it potentially involves solving ill-posed integral equations.
 It would also be interesting to develop new highly efficient and robust semiparametric estimators that exhibit better worst-case performance than the simple plug-in estimators we examined in the simulation study.
 Finally, examining the implications of non-unique solutions to the integral equations (\cite{Zhang2023}, \cite{Bennett2023}) could be of interest.